Skip to main content

 • Partnering with community organizations to support job seekers from diverse backgrounds adapt to the Canadian labour force and overcome barriers to employment.

-• Advocating for systemic change within the Canadian ecosystem to develop and implement policies and frameworks that work toward addressing gender pay inequity in collaboration with community organizations and other corporations.
+• Advocating for systemic change within the Canadian ecosystem to develop and implement policies and frameworks that work toward addressing gender pay inequity in collaboration with community organizations and other corporations,

 Championing diversity and inclusion